 The forest is open from sunrise until sunset, year-round.
-A $5 fee per vehicle is charged from May through mid-October.
+A daily parking fee: $8 MA Vehicle, $10 non-MA Vehicle is charged from May through mid-October.
 Parking is free for ParksPass holders, Handicapped, disabled veteran plates, and seniors 62 and above with the Massachusetts Senior Pass.

 Other State Parks